microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 For a deeper explanation between the two compute options (including scenarios), you can refer to the detailed [comparison in the documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-serverless#comparison-with-provisioned-compute-tier).

-> If you're looking for compute saving opportunities, you can prepay for compute resources with [Azure SQL Database reserved capacity](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-reserved-capacity).
+> If you're looking for compute cost saving opportunities, you can prepay for compute resources with [Azure SQL Database reserved capacity](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-reserved-capacity).

 *Decision 4: Choose hardware generation*
 The vCore model lets you choose the generation of hardware:
 * **Gen4**: Up to 24 logical CPUs based on Intel E5-2673 v3 (Haswell) 2.4-GHz processors, vCore = 1 PP (physical core), 7 GB per core, attached SSD
 * **Gen5**: Up to 80 logical CPUs based on Intel E5-2673 v4 (Broadwell) 2.3-GHz processors, vCore = 1 LP (hyper-thread), 5.1 GB per core, fast eNVM SSD

 Basically, Gen4 hardware offers substantially more memory per vCore.
 However, Gen5 hardware allows you to scale up compute resources much higher.

-The only exception is the serverless compute tier is only available with Gen5 hardware.
+> Note: If you choose General Purpose within Single databases and want to use the serverless compute tier, Gen5 hardware is the only option.

 *Summary*
 As you've hopefully noticed, while there are a lot of options, Azure is able to provide flexibility so you get exactly what you need, nothing less.
-A summary of the options with some additional considerations is included below, but be sure to check out [pricing information](https://azure.microsoft.com/en-us/pricing/details/sql-database/managed/) for the latest details.
+A summary of the service tier options with some additional considerations is included below, but be sure to check out [pricing information](https://azure.microsoft.com/en-us/pricing/details/sql-database/managed/) for the latest details.

 ![Azure SQL tiers](../graphics/media/service-tiers-summary.png)

-> Note: Data Migration Assistant (covered later in this module) contains a SKU recommending functionality, which you could employ after running the tool.
+> Note: Data Migration Assistant (covered later in this module) runs scans that can help you choose some of the options as well as the SKU.
 [Learn more here](https://docs.microsoft.com/en-us/sql/dma/dma-sku-recommend-sql-db?view=sql-server-2017).